 Current and Future Capabilities

 What if I told that AI could soon customize emails for 100% open rates, write blog posts for you, and analyze performance data.
 You might think ‘wow, that sounds great!’ but also ‘wow, that’s my job!’.
-Some analysts estimate that 16% of jobs in the U.S. will be lost to artificial intelligence by the year 2025.
-64% and 67% of data collection and data processing roles respectively are expected to become automated.
+Analysts have estimated that 16% of jobs in the U.S. will be lost to artificial intelligence.
+They estimate by the year 2025.
+64% and 67% of data collection and data processing roles will be automated.

 Beating the Robot

 Think about how far AI has already come.
-With Microsoft Word’s new Editor feature, for example, the program can understand nuances in prose the same way a human proofreader would.
+For example with Microsoft Word’s new Editor feature, the program can understand nuances in prose the same way a human proofreader would.
 On top of grammatical errors, it will point out unnecessarily complex words, tense issues and overused words.
 Plus, tools like Grammarly can be installed as a browser extension to check your grammar.
 The natural next step is for technology to write the content for you!

 - “Things looked bleak for the Angels when they trailed by two runs in the ninth inning, but Los Angeles recovered thanks to a key single from Vladimir Guerrero to pull out a 7-6 victory over the Boston Red Sox at Fenway Park on Sunday.”